darrenldl/Cpp_Playground/README.md

         (it will always wrap around the upper bound)

-        Given the value provided does not overflow in the operation call, then all operations will not cause overflow/underflow
+        Given the value provided does not overflow in the operation call, and causing wrap around to occur before arriving in the function, then all operations will not cause overflow/underflow

         Example:
             Mod_Type<int, 2147483647> k = 2147483646;   // assume upper limit of int is 2147483647
             k + 2147483646; // gives 2147483645, which is correct
                             // despite adding both number directly is beyond the type upper limit

+### range_type.h
+Template for range type, which behaves similarly to range type in Ada

+Usage:

+    # General format
+        Range_Type<integral_type, first_value, last_value> variable_name;
+    # Example
+        Range_Type<int, -5, 4> i;  // by default initialised to first_val, in this case, -5
+        All operations on i will be checked for range, i must be in [-5, 4]

+    # Operations supported
+    Arithemetic         : +, -, *
+        i = 10;         // not okay as it causes overflow i = -5; i + 6;  // gives 1
+        i = 1;  i - 7;  // not okay as it causes underflow
+        i = -1; i * 5;  // not okay as it causes overflow

+    Increment/decrement : +=, -=, ++(both prefix and postfix), --(both prefix and postfix)
+        i = 0; i += 2; // gives 2

+    # Static asserts
+        Type is asserted to be of integral type
+        First possible value is asserted to be greater than or equal to minimum possible value of the given type Last possible value is asserted to be less than or equal to maximum possible value of the given type First possible value is asserted to be less than or equal to last possible value

+    # Overflow/underflow handling
+        All overflowing/underflowing operations will throw exception RangeTypeException RangeTypeException.what() gives complete error message

+        All failing operations will not result change in value of the Range_Type variable

+        Example:
+            Range_Type<int, -10, 10> k = 0;
+            try {
+                std::cout << k + 11 << std::endl;
+            }
+            catch (RangeTypeException e) {
+                std::cout << e.what() << std::endl;
+            }

+            Output:
+            Range : [ -10, 10 ]    Operation : 0 + 11
+            Addition causes overflow